naykel76/2703_assignment2/public/docs/assignment_2.md

 -   [ ] hit create product button unless supplier
 -   [ ] cancel button when creating product does not always work

--   [] must order from the same restaurant, no prevention
+-   [ ] must order from the same restaurant, no prevention
+-   [ ] count items in cart
+-   [ ] add restaurant to cart so user can back to menu
+-   [ ] hide cart icon unless 'user'
+-   [ ] make the confirmation page only available after order is placed then redirect??

 # 2703ICT Assignment 2